gap-packages/Thelma/README.md

 Introduction
 ------------

-This is release 1.02 of the package `thelma`.

 The features of this package include

   - checking the single threshold element realizability of a given boolean function;